 As with buying regular plastic bags, there are a few things to consider before making your purchase.

 Ensuring your eco-friendly bags are the correct fit for your trash can should be just as easy as usual.

-Most of the bags we’ve featured in our best buys list come in multiple sizes for different cans and uses.
+Most of the bags I’ve featured in my best buys list come in multiple sizes for different cans and uses.

-The manufacturers have realised this durability issue over the past few years, and now actively promote the durability of their decomposable sacks.
+The manufacturers have realized this durability issue over the past few years and now actively promote their decomposable sacks’ durability.